Boulder Australian Opal Freeform Cabochon no.9 media thumbnails

 Treatment Untreated

-Unique piece Yes — numbered piece no.9, one of a kind
+Unique Piece Yes — numbered piece no.9, one of a kind

-Piece Characteristics
+Item Characteristics

 Despite its compact dimensions (10 × 6.5 mm), this piece condenses all the characteristics of Australian boulder opal into a manageable format for small jewelry pieces.
-The 5 mm thickness is notable for the cabochon's dimensions, indicating that the opal vein has good depth within the matrix.
+The 5 mm thickness is remarkable for the cabochon's dimensions, indicating that the opal vein has good depth within the matrix.

-• Organic freeform: the outline follows the natural shape of the ironstone nodule, without geometric adjustment.
-Each freeform boulder piece is completely different from any other.
+• Organic Free Form: the outline follows the natural shape of the ironstone nodule, without geometric adjustment.
+Each free-form boulder piece is completely different from any other.

 Jewelry Applications

-The small format (10 × 6.5 mm) of this piece is suitable for projects that require smaller scale gems:
+The small format (10 × 6.5 mm) of this piece is suitable for projects that require smaller-scale gems:

-• Individual earrings: a single piece in a minimalist 925 silver earring with a closed bezel setting.
-The asymmetrical freeform adds character.
+• Individual Earrings: a single piece in a minimalist 925 silver earring with a closed bezel setting.
+The asymmetrical free form adds character.

-• Small-scale pendant: ideal for delicate pendants on a thin chain, where the small scale of the opal contrasts with the delicacy of the metal.
+• Small-Scale Pendant: ideal for delicate pendants on a thin chain, where the small scale of the opal contrasts with the delicacy of the metal.

 • Cleaning: soft, slightly damp microfiber cloth.
 Avoid prolonged immersion in water.

-• Avoid steam: intense humidity can alter the internal structure of the opal.
+• Avoid Steam: intense humidity can alter the internal structure of the opal.

 History and Origin